> DISCOVER MORE BLOGS

 10. Market Competition Fueling Ecosystem Collaboration

 While automation in manufacturing is nothing new, organizations are leveraging robotics more than ever to manage operations, decrease costs, and maintain their position in the market.
-As a result, the global industrial robotics market is expected to get a massive post-pandemic boost from $44.6 billion in 2020 to a projected $73 billion by 2025.
-Analysts expect the growth will be largely driven by the companies shifting to inhouse manufacturing to avoid future global supply chain issues.
+As a result, the global industrial robotics market is expected to expand at a compound annual growth rate (CAGR) of 10.5% between 2023 to 2030.
+Analysts expect the growth will be largely driven by the companies shifting to in-house manufacturing to avoid future global supply chain issues.

 Robotics has come to the rescue of other sectors, like agricultural manufacturing, which struggled to fill the labor gap.
 For example, robotics enabled produce growers to complete planting and harvesting when travel restrictions and border closures decimated their labor supply.
 Other companies have invested in “cobots” to work side-by-side with human employees when they couldn’t attract additional labor.